togrulgarayev/togrulgarayev/README.md

 exploring areas like Hardware and Software, I decided to focus on programming.<br> In 2020, I started learning Front-End Programming for the first time as Self Study.
-I studied Full-Stack Programming at Code Academy in 2021.
-I am constantly updating my skills in this field.
+I studied Full-Stack Programming at Code Academy in 2021.<br>I am constantly updating my skills in this field.
 I am currently developing various types of websites over .Net (MVC).

 * 🌍  I'm based in Baku, Azerbaijan